WarnerMedia/artemis/backend/engine/plugins/github_repo_health/lib/README.md

 ### Environment Variables

 `repo-health` uses environment variables for authentication and configuration.
-They can either be directly in the environment or loaded from a `.env` file if run through `pipenv` during development.
+They must either be exported directly or supplied during development with `uv run --env-file .env repo-health ...`.

 #### Authentication